rioos2/www.megam.io/cli/index.md

 # Hero section
 title: CLI
-description: This section provides information to use the rioos cli
+description: This section provides information to use the Rio OS cli

 # Micro navigation
 micro_nav: true